MuhammadZeeshan34/Masters_Thesis/README.md

 liklihood which effeciently removes the noise before making predictions using Eigen Value Decomposition.

-This theorem is this validated on Zero shot classification of Food dishes (A transfer learning problem, where system make prediction for the classes not used during training)
+This theorem is this validated on Zero shot classification of Food dishes (A transfer learning problem, where system make prediction for the classes not used during training)  - Python

 2 - Features computation for all dish classes using Artificial Neural Network to be used as lilklihood in Bayesain theorem.